Course Evaluations (Program Chairs) - Excluding a Section from the Standard Evaluation

 To filter a search in CLSS to find classes that have this attribute (or do not have this attribute), please read this guide on filtering searches for the exempt eval attribute.

-The following course sections have the eval exempt attribute added at the catalog-level.
-Chairs do not need to manually add the attribute to sections of the following courses in CLSS, and UWGB’s evaluation system will not send the standard course evaluation to the students in these course sections.
+The following courses have the eval exempt attribute added at the catalog level.
+Chairs will not need to manually add the attribute to sections of the following courses in CLSS.
+Because these courses have the eval exempt attribute at the catalog level, UWGB’s evaluation system will not send the standard course evaluation to the students in these course sections.
 If a course on this list needs to use the standard evaluation, please contact the Registrar's Office to request the removal of the eval exempt attribute from the catalog or a specific section:

 - Internships (Catalog Numbers 297, 497, 797)